mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-09.md

 # FEW 2.3 - Lesson 9

-# Redux
+# Redux Toolkit

-This class will cover Redux which is an application state management tool.
-Application State represents the data that your app manages and displays.
-Often it is shared across multiple views and can be updated in complex ways.

-Redux is a JS library based on the Flux pattern that
+Redux Toolkit is the officially endorsed Redux integration for create-react-app projects.
+They describe themselves as:

+> The official, opinionated, batteries-included toolset for efficient Redux development

+Check out the website: https://redux-toolkit.js.org

 <!-- > -->